 Of course, local variations in rain, temperature, and amount of sunlight will affect the optimal time to hydroseed.
 The type of grass you use also matters.
 Warm-season grasses should be seeded during the late spring or early summer, while cool-season grasses are best seeded in the late summer or early fall.

-- Pay attention to the soil grade.
 The soil grade refers to how fine the soil is.
 All other things being equal, finer soil is more effective for hydroseeding.
 The hydroseeding machine you rent should be rated for a particular soil grade so you can use that measurement as a guide.